RamiKrispin/awesome-ds-setting/README.md

 git config --global core.excludesFile ~/.gitignore
 ```

-To add file to the global Git ignore file you can use the `echo` command.
-For example, setting Git to ignore the `DS_Store` file on all local repositories:
+Once the global Git ignore file is set, you just need to update the files you wish Git to ignore across all your local repositories.
+For example, the following will add `.DS_Store` to the global ignroe list:

 ``` shell
 echo .DS_Store >> ~/.gitignore